Melasma

-Melasma (also known as chloasma faciei, or the mask of pregnancy when present in pregnant women) is a tan or dark skin discoloration.
-Melasma is thought to be caused by sun exposure, genetic predisposition, hormone changes, and skin irritation.
-Although it can affect anyone, it is particularly common in women, especially pregnant women and those who are taking oral or patch contraceptives or hormone replacement therapy medications.
+Melasma (also known as chloasma faciei or the mask of pregnancy when it occurs in pregnant women) is a common skin disorder characterized by tan, brown, or grayish hyperpigmented patches, usually on the face.

+The exact cause of melasma is not fully understood, but it is believed to result from a combination of factors including ultraviolet (UV) radiation exposure, hormonal influences (such as pregnancy or the use of oral contraceptives and hormone replacement therapy), genetics, and skin irritation.

+Although melasma can affect anyone, it occurs more frequently in women, particularly those with darker skin types and those living in areas of intense sun exposure.
+It is considered a chronic and relapsing condition that may require ongoing management.

 Signs and symptoms

 The symptoms of melasma are dark, irregular, well-demarcated, hyperpigmented macules to patches.
 These patches often develop gradually over time.
 Melasma does not cause any other symptoms beyond the cosmetic discoloration.
 Patches can vary in size from 0.5 cm to larger than 10 cm depending on the person.
 Its location can be categorized as centrofacial, malar, or mandibular.
 The most common is centrofacial, in which patches appear on the cheeks, nose, upper lip, forehead, and chin.
 The mandibular category accounts for patches on the bilateral rami, while the malar location accounts for patches only on the nose and cheeks.